 There are several college scholarship websites (and apps) out there, and browsing through these sites can be an exhausting experience for students, parents, or counselors.
 But at Going Merry, we aim to be the one-stop shop for scholarships, making it unnecessary to also sign up for other sites.

 We evaluated Going Merry and four other sites (Fastweb, Scholarships.com, Unigo, and Scholly) based on 12 important criteria including price, features, scholarship quality, counselor tools and more.
 Here’s how we stacked up.

 Of all the sites and apps we evaluated, only Scholly charges students.
 To use Scholly’s service, students pay a rate of $3/ per month.
 Every other service we looked at was free for students.

 Every website we evaluated had some form of scholarship matching based on a student’s interests, background, and similar personal information.
-However, the accuracy and relevance of matched scholarships varies greatly per site.
+However, the accuracy and relevance of matched scholarships vary greatly per site.

-Going Merry is the only scholarship site where students can apply for scholarships directly.
+Going Merry is the only scholarship site where students can apply for many scholarships directly on our website.
 All other sites will redirect students to third-party websites to complete the scholarship application scholarship.
 Some of these redirect links also take students to the scholarship provider’s homepage, forcing students to spend time searching for the exact location of the scholarship application.
+On Going Merry, we do include some links to externally hosted applications, but ensure that these go directly to the scholarship page/application.

-Other scholarship websites are unable to auto-fill scholarship applications because students are sent to external, third-party sites to complete the applications.
-In contrast, Going Merry helps save students time by auto-filling applications with information from the students’ profile (name, address, school, GPA, etc.).
+For all direct-application scholarships, Going Merry helps save students time by auto-filling applications with information from the students’ profile (name, address, school, GPA, etc.).
 This means students never have to enter the same information more than once.
+Other scholarship websites are unable to auto-fill scholarship applications because students are always sent to external, third-party sites to complete the applications.

 Going Merry has also found scholarship applications with the same (or similar enough) essay prompts–and bundled them together into a single application.
 Therefore, students fill out one application to apply to multiple scholarships at once.
 We call these Bundled Scholarships, and no other scholarship sites or apps have this feature.